snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

   > [!div class="mx-imgBorder"]
   > [![Screenshot that shows select the Refresh Token Policy named "Refresh token is valid until revoked ".](media/salesforce-connector/oauthpolicies.png)](media/salesforce-connector/oauthpolicies.png#lightbox)

-You can now use the [Microsoft 365 Admin Center](https://admin.microsoft.com/) to complete the rest of the setup process for your Salesforce Knowledge Graph connector.
+You can now use the [Microsoft 365 Admin Center](https://admin.microsoft.com/) to complete the rest of the setup process for your Salesforce Knowledge Microsoft Graph connector.

 ## Get Started